docker/docs/docker-hub/onboard-business.md

 > **Note**
 >
-> If your organization's primary contact does not receive a welcome email from Docker on the day that your subscription starts:
+> If your organization's primary contact doesn't receive a welcome email from Docker on the day that your subscription starts:
 >   - Check your email spam folder.
->   - Use the steps below to verify that your Docker Business organization does not already exist.
+>   - Use the steps below to verify that your Docker Business organization doesn't already exist.
 >   - Contact your Docker sales representative to verify your primary contact's email address.

 After completing the steps from the welcome email, verify that your organization exists and your organization has a Docker Business subscription: